-- Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the Designated Safeguarding Lead (DSL) responsible for safeguarding children. - Ensure that parents have an understanding of the responsibility placed on the school and staff for safeguarding children by setting out its obligations in the school policy, available to parents via The Communicator (D6). - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding safeguarding matters. - Ensure that the DSL is informed and involved at all stages of concern through constant dialogue with staff. - Ensure all incidents of concerns about children are recorded on CPOMS. - Ensure all staff involved with identified children are informed and involved in monitoring and sharing information on a need to know basis. - Develop and follow procedures where an allegation is made against a member of staff or volunteer. - Ensure safe recruitment practices are always followed.
+- Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the Designated Safeguarding Lead (DSL) responsible for safeguarding children. - Ensure that parents have an understanding of the responsibility placed on the school and staff for safeguarding children by setting out its obligations in the school policy, available to parents on the school website. - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding safeguarding matters. - Ensure that the DSL is informed and involved at all stages of concern through constant dialogue with staff. - Ensure all incidents of concerns about children are recorded on CPOMS. - Ensure all staff involved with identified children are informed and involved in monitoring and sharing information on a need to know basis. - Develop and follow procedures where an allegation is made against a member of staff or volunteer. - Ensure safe recruitment practices are always followed.

-We recognise that children who are abused or witness violence may find it difficult to develop a sense of self-worth.
+We recognise that children who are abused or witness violence or abuse are at risk of developing detrimental short- and long-term health and well-being needs.
+They may find it difficult to develop a sense of self-worth.
 They may feel helplessness, humiliation and some sense of blame.
 The school may be the only stable, secure and predictable element in the lives of children at risk.
 When at school their behaviour may be challenging and defiant or they may be withdrawn.
 The school will endeavour to support the child through:

 - The content of the curriculum. - The school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued. - The school behaviour policy which is aimed at supporting vulnerable pupils in the school.
-The school will ensure that the child knows that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred.

-• Liaison with other agencies that support the child.
+The school will ensure that the child knows that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred. - Liaison with other agencies that support the child.